+Modifications

-Modifications - adaptations that make changes to the curriculum or activity so that a child with special needs can participate and be successful.
+Adaptations that make changes to the curriculum or activity so that a child with special needs can participate and be successful.

-Adaptations, modifications and accommodations are all types of support given to preschool children with special needs under the overall umbrella of specially designed instruction.
+Adaptations, modifications and accommodations are all types of supports given to Pre-K children with special needs under the overall umbrella of specially designed instruction.
 The terms are often used interchangeably but there is some agreement to their meaning and use.

-For preschool children the differences in meaning and use may be more subtle, as they are working on a wide variety of developmental skills in many areas.
+For Pre-K children the differences in meaning and use may be more subtle, as they are working on a wide variety of developmental skills in many areas.
 In older children the differences may be more defined, as they are working on specific assignments and with specific materials.

-When working with preschool children, it doesn't really matter what terminology you use.
+When working with Pre-K children, it doesn't really matter what terminology you use.
 As long as you are carefully planning the individualized interventions and supports that the child needs to participate in the curriculum/activities and to make progress toward their IEP goals you're on the right track!

-Examples of adaptations for preschool children with special needs:
+Examples of adaptations for Pre-K children with special needs:

-- Modifying the physical environment
+- Modifying the physical environment.

-- Adapting materials
+- Adapting materials.

-- Simplifying the activity (breaking it down, decreasing the number of steps)
+- Simplifying the activity (breaking it down, decreasing the number of steps).

-- Using child preferences (favorite toy, favorite activity)
+- Using child preferences (favorite toy, favorite activity).

-- Using special equipment or adapted devices
+- · Using special equipment or adapted devices.

-- Using adult support
+- Using adult support.

-- Using peer support
+- Using peer support.

-Always remember
+\Always remember\